DrylandEcology/rSOILWAT2/README.md

 may be out of date, and you will need to write your own tools to analyze outputs.

-Note, the branch 'master' is deployable and is released with version numbers.
+Note, the branch 'main' is released with version numbers.

 Please cite the package if you publish results based on simulations carried out with our package, see `citation("rSOILWAT2")`, and we would like to hear